jazzmagus/2023-mathofthings/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Jazz
+- Jazz Composing
 - Maths Teaching
-- Living life
+- Bike Cycling
-- Coffee
+- Coffee Drinking

 # Education to show in About widget
 education: